Want to checkout our Free Trial?

 Sadly, there’s no cure for this condition, however it doesn’t get worse as a person gets older.
 And there are ways to help like therapy, medicine, surgery, or braces to help people move better and make their muscles work better.

 According to the Christopher Reeve Foundation, more than 5,000,000 Americans live with one or the other form of paralysis.
 This is like one in every fifty people.
 Major cause of paralysis is from automobile accidents, slip and falls, sports injuries or violence.
-Let’s delve into the different factors leading to paralysis:
+Let’s delve into the different factors leading to various types of paraplegia:

 • Autoimmune diseases, like Guillain-Barre syndrome, Multiple Sclerosis, etc.